rladiescolombo/rladies_colombo_blog/content/project/Study-Group/index.md

 Study groups meet separately at their own designated times to talk about R-related topics and to promote the use of R.

-If you would like to start or lead a Study Group contact us at XXX and we will offer guidelines and assistance.
+If you would like to start or lead a Study Group contact us at colombo@rladies.org and we will offer guidelines and assistance.